KittyGiraudel/site/_posts/2021-10-08-understanding-the-gender-spectrum.md

 - Woman (better than female, which is more of a biological term)
 - Man (better than male)
-- Non-binary (umbrella term for gender non-conformity)
+- Non-binary (umbrella term for trans identities)
 - Prefer not to say (if possible)

 Something a little more fleshed out (and therefore more respectful) would be: